Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - No peer entropy hash is observed in time: fall back to the Tier 1 digest.

-The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, baseTxSetHash, seq)` — and labeled with `EntropyTier = consensus_fallback` and `EntropyCount = 0`.
+The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, agreedTxSetHash, seq)` — and labeled with `EntropyTier = consensus_fallback` and `EntropyCount = 0`.
 Hooks state their own requirements via the required `min_tier`/`min_count` arguments to `dice()`/`random()`: a hook that demands